mrmorphic/hwio/i2c/gy520/README.md

 		"hwio/i2c/gy520"
 	)

-Initialise by fetching an i2c module from the driver, and enabling it.
+Initialise by fetching an i2c module from the driver.
 You can get instances of devices attached to the bus.

 	// Get the i2c module from the driver.
 This is an example for the BeagleBone Black, which exposes i2c2.